 The TED spread is an important financial indicator.
 It is the difference between the three-month Treasury bill coupon and the three-month LIBOR (London Inter-Bank Offered Rate).
 In other words, it is the difference between the interest rate at which the US Government borrows for the short-term and the rate at which banks lend money to each other.

-For the benefit of the reader, LIBOR is the average interest rate that the banks globally use to lend and borrow money from each other.
+For the reader’s benefit, LIBOR is the average interest rate that the banks globally use to lend and borrow money from each other.
 Financial institutions around the globe use LIBOR as a benchmark to set various interest rates for lending money to various parties, banks, industries, governments, and so on.

 TED Spread – How to Calculate?

 Initially, the TED spread was the difference between the 3-month Treasury bills and the 3-month Eurodollar contracts with the same expiration.
-The term TED is a combination of the “Treasuries” and “Eurodollars,” whose ticker symbol is ED.
-However, after CME (Chicago Mercantile Exchange) got rid of the Treasury bills futures, following the 1987 stock market crash, there was a change, and LIBOR is now used for calculation.
+TED is a combination of the “Treasuries” and “Eurodollars,” whose ticker symbol is ED.
+However, after CME (Chicago Mercantile Exchange) got rid of the Treasury bills futures following the 1987 stock market crash, there was a change, and LIBOR is now used for calculation.